Madhan-Rkv-10/size_setter/README.md

 *  `.heightBox` - Returns a calculated SizedBox with height
 *  `.widthBox` - Returns a calculated SizedBox with width
 *  `.pWidthBox` - Returns a calculated SizedBox with percentage of screenSize Width
-*  `.pWeightBox` - Returns a calculated SizedBox with percentage of screenSize Height
+*  `.pHeightBox` - Returns a calculated SizedBox with percentage of screenSize Height

 # Usage 💻